Referendum: Turning dreams into a collective reality

 Rules

-• Two-layer authentication on the UK-wide intranet (electoral roll/ID + 2 factor authentification when enterign the intranet).
+- Two-layer authentication on the UK-wide intranet (electoral roll/ID + 2 factor authentication when entering the intranet).

-• Runs every 5 years or via citizens’ petition (5% of electorate).
+- Runs every 5 years or via citizens’ petition (See step 5 for details of setting via citizens’ petition).

 Step 2